 Children aged 5-11 are considered to be subjected to child labour when engaging in any form of economic activity.
 Children aged 12-14 are permitted to engage in “light” work that is not considered hazardous and falls below 14 hours per week.

-According to the latest 2006 estimates, the average number of hours worked per week by children aged 5-14 in Uzbekistan was 4.2 hours.
-The average number of hours worked has increased from 12.9 hours in 2000.
+According to the latest 2007 estimates, the average number of hours worked per week by children aged 5-14 in Jordan was 32.2 hours.

 The chart displays differences in the number of hours that children aged 5-14 work in economic activities by sex and region.
 The sample includes all children of this age group.
-Complete disaggregated data to compare groups is provided for 2000 and 2006.
+Complete disaggregated data to compare groups is provided for 2007.